sakuntos/lab-nanny/README.md

 It is in charge of polling the arduino, asking for data, and sending the data back to the master server.
 It offers the possibility of both I/O to arduino from server requests.

 ## Master server (servers.server_master)
 Periodically obtains data from all of the nodes.
-It may store this data (with low frequency) using a database.
+It stores this data (with low frequency) using a sqlite database.

 ## Clients
 Coded in HTML + JS.
 Connect to the master-server, which then sends the data to all connected clients every time the slave nodes sends data back.